thangnv201/veco4.1/plugins/additionals/docs/manual.rst

 The following plugin options are available to be edited by users with administration rights in the area **Contents**:

-Text for login page
+* Text for login page.
 This section is for a short information on the login page below the login mask.
 For example who to contact in order to get Redmine access.

-Global sidebar
+* Global sidebar.
 Place your global information here, if needed.
 Use wiki links or available macros that can be seen by every one.

-Project wide footer
+* Project wide footer.
 In case you want to put some information about your company or for your imprint.
 Here you can also use wiki syntax for structuring your text.

 Settings
 ++++++++